Crazyblox/luau-studioinator/README.md

 Ensure you have the following dependencies:
 - `curl` for pulling live roblox fflags from the canonical URL
 - `jq` for parsing/filtering the json results from prior `curl`
-- `luau` for running the luau binary itself.
+- `luau` or relevant luau binaries for studioinator to exec.
-- `command` for validating a specified binary with 'luau' in the name.
-- `exec` for dropping into the given luau binary.

 Execution permissions are required; if permission is denied, run `chmod +x ./studioinator.sh`.